Should you stay away from nanotechnology in sunscreen?

 Short answer: nope.

-Current research is clear: nanoparticles remain on the surface and can’t reach the living cells.
+Current research is clear: nanoparticles remain on the surface of the skin and can’t reach the living cells.

 But, if you’re really worried about free radicals, just use your sunscreen together with an antioxidant serum.
 That’ll destroy those free radicals before they can do any real harm.

-Topical application is safe.
+Topical application of nonaparticles is safe.
 Inhalation is another matter entirely.

 Studies done on rats show that, when inhaled, nanoparticles can damage animal lungs.
 I couldn’t find any studies on humans but, just to be on the safe side, don’t breathe this stuff in.